-From August 18, 2020, the maximum SSL certificate validity of an issued SSL will be limited to 1 year (398 days) following new requirements announced by a number of major web browsers.
-Read more about the change here.
+From August 18, 2020, the maximum SSL certificate validity of an issued SSL will be limited to 1 year following new requirements announced by a number of major web browsers.

-An SSL of more than 1-year is basically a prepay option that gets you the lowest price possible for your SSL.
-Typically, buying an SSL for more years gives you a bulk discount.
-It also protects you against industry price rises.
+An SSL of more than 1-year is a prepay option that gets you the lowest price possible for your SSL.
+Buying an SSL for more years gives you a bulk discount and protects you against industry price rises.

 What happens if you don’t reactivate

 If you don’t reactivate, your SSL initially issued for 1 year will expire.
 Your website will no longer have encryption protection and your site will be flagged as “Not secure”.
 The certificate status in your dashboard will change to “Paused”.
-To restore the secure connection, you need to issue another SSL for free and reinstall it on your website.
+You can restore a secure connection at any time through reactivation.

 How is “reactivate” different from “renew”?